Mirco469/verdaccio/README.md

 Set declaration = true in mynpmpackage to tell typescript to generate types

 Value for \_auth in .npmrc file is the result of `echo -n '<username>:<password>' | base64`. `-n` avoid the creation of a newline while generating the base64
+Alternatively, instead of \_auth, we can user username & \_password (password is the base64 of the password).
+Originally in this demo this was not working.
+But after generating the user again it worked.
+Don't know why.

 Use `npm update mynpmpackage-mirco` on the testpackage (the package that uses mynpmpackage) to update the dependency after a new version is published.
 Otherwiser even running npm install will leave us with the already downloaded version even if a new one is available.